google-research/android_world/README.md

 The `n_task_combinations` argument specifies how many parameter permutations to use for each task.
 For example, for an SMS task, it would correspond to different phone number/message combinations for each run.

-If a run fails partway through, you can resume it by re-running the script with the `--checkpoint_dir` flag pointing to the output directory from the original run.
+If a run fails part-way through, you can resume it by re-running the script with the `--checkpoint_dir` flag pointing to the output directory from the original run.

 You can control verbosity with `-v`.
 The -2 verbosity level is equivalent to `DEBUG`.